ReScience/ReScience-submission/article/article.md

 # Introduction

 The original paper describes analyses of fluctuations in the abundance of organisms in a plankton community derived from the Baltic Sea, housed in a laboratory environment.
 The length of the time series (samples every few days for 2,300 days) allowed for analyses revealing that the observed dynamics exhibited characteristics consistent with chaos produced by non-linear species interactions.
 The article concludes that stability is not required for persistence of complex food webs, and that long-term prediction of abundances may be fundamentally impossible.
-The demonstration of chaotic dynamics and limited forecast horizons (sensu @Petchey2015) are important in the field of ecology, since the ability to predict dynamics is an open question with considerable applied importance @Petchey2015 @Mouquet2015.
+The demonstration of chaotic dynamics and limited forecast horizons (sensu @Petchey2015) is important in the field of ecology, since the ability to predict dynamics is an open question with considerable applied importance @Petchey2015 @Mouquet2015.

 # Methods

-This reproduction started with the raw data (source given below) and used information from the original paper, the supplementary information [the Supplement to the Nature paper](http://www.nature.com/nature/journal/v451/n7180/extref/nature06512-s1.pdf), and communications with Elisa Benincà and Stephen Ellner.
-The latter provided code used to produce results in the original paper, and its use in this reproduction is indicated below.
+This reproduction started with the raw data (source given below) and used information from the original paper, the supplementary information [the Supplement to the Nature paper](http://www.nature.com/nature/journal/v451/n7180/extref/nature06512-s1.pdf), and communications with Elisa Benincà, who provided for comparison digitised data from the original article, and Stephen Ellner, who provided code and data used to produce results in the original paper.
+Use of this data and code in this reproduction is indicated below.

 ## Scope of the reproduction